-When you choose a Curve, the following screen only contains three points.
+When you choose a Curve, the following graph only contains three points.
 One point on each end and one in the middle.
 If you do nothing more, your programming is limited to the same mixing that is available in Normal.
 Normal actually lets you make a curve.
 If the end points are in the same location, you can move the center point up or down, creating a kink in an otherwise straight line. (remember if it is not straight then it is curved)

 The following example mixes SPL > AX2.
 Adding a point is easy.
-Slowly pull the flap stick down and at the bottom of the column of numbers, suddenly "ADD Pt." will appear.
+Slowly pull the flap stick down and at the bottom of the column of numbers, suddenly "Add Pt." will appear.
 Continue to move the stick.
-Where ever you see "Add Pt." you can do just that.
+Wherever you see "Add Pt." you can do just that.
 Scroll the box over "Add Pt." and click.
 A new point appears.
+In addition to adding a new point, a new cell open up for you to insert a value for the point you just added.
+Changing this value will move the point vertically.